Mental health and MS: It's good to talk

 Sessions can be face-to-face with a therapist or delivered over the phone.
 There are also computerised CBT programmes which you can go through yourself and a therapist will review your progress as you go along.
 Group-based CBT is another option.
 Sessions are usually delivered in groups of approximately eight to ten people.
 For people with mild to moderate depression, NICE recommends a guided self-help programme which is based on CBT.
 This involves seeing a therapist between six to eight times over a period of 9–12 weeks and working through a range of self-help materials in between sessions.

 There are a number of CBT-based self-help guides available online.
-Moodzone, an online resource from the NHS, has a CBT-based audio guide for tackling low mood.
+The NHS has a CBT-based audio guide for tackling low mood.

 How can CBT help?